-- Appropriate staff have relevant information about children's looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements - The DSL has details of children's social workers and relevant virtual school heads. - The school has appointed a designated teacher, Tina O'Sullivan (DSL), who is responsible for promoting the educational achievement of looked-after children and previously looked-after children in line with statutory guidance. - The designated teacher is appropriately trained and has the relevant qualifications and experience to perform the role. - As part of their role, the designated teacher will: - Work closely with the deputy DSL to ensure that any safeguarding concerns regarding looked-after and previously looked-after children are quickly and effectively responded to - Work with virtual school heads to promote the educational achievement of looked-after and previously looked-after children, including discussing how pupil premium plus funding can be best used to support looked-after children and meet the needs identified in their personal education plans.
+- Appropriate staff have relevant information about children's looked after legal status, contact arrangements with birth parents or those with parental responsibility, and care arrangements - The DSL has details of children's social workers and relevant virtual school heads.

+The school has appointed a designated teacher, Tina O'Sullivan (DSL), who is responsible for promoting the educational achievement of children looked-after and children previously looked-after in line with statutory guidance.

+The designated teacher is appropriately trained and has the relevant qualifications and experience to perform the role.

+As part of their role, the designated teacher will:

+- Work closely with the deputy DSL to ensure that any safeguarding concerns regarding children looked-after and children previously looked-after are quickly and effectively responded to - Work with virtual school heads to promote the educational achievement of children lookedafter and children previously looked-after, including discussing how pupil premium plus funding can be best used to support children looked-after and meet the needs identified in their personal education plans.